 Have you had a chance to go whale shark snorkeling?
 Share what your experience was like in the comments!

-Note: We received a complimentary trip with Todos Santos Eco Adventures to swim with sea lions and whale sharks.
+Disclosure: This is a sponsored post.
+We received a complimentary trip with Todos Santos Eco Adventures to swim with sea lions and whale sharks.
 However, the views and opinions of this blog post are completely my own.

 Are you struggling to keep your travel planning and preparation organized?
 My Overseas Family Vacation Travel Prep Checklist is just the tool you need!
 Click here to receive your free copy by signing up for my newsletter.